 - If you book a group tour, they’ll do all the planning and set the schedule.
 You won’t have the chance to choose which wineries you visit.

 - Hiring a driver will allow you to visit the wineries you want, and in your own time, at a decent price, but you have to do all your own planning and arranging.

 - If you book a private tour, the guide will do all the planning, the driver will do the driving, but you can still choose where and when you want to go.
 It’s the most flexible and enjoyable option, but it costs significantly more.

 - One of the most fun ways to see the valley is by bike.
 Rent a bike and ride along flat country roads to the wineries you like.

 - Another alternative is to book a ride on the Sonoma Wine Trolley that takes you to four different wineries and is a unique way to tour the area.

 Where to Eat in Sonoma Valley

 Wine tasting in Sonoma Valley is relaxed and fun, which is why I love it there so much.
-If you want to go tasting in Napa Valley, it’s just a 30-60 minute drive to the east.
+If you have a plan of where you’d like to visit, it’s really easy to get around and enjoy your day.